Last updated: 14 Mar 2021 | Reading time: 7.5 minutes

 However, the interface of Rush is super easy and can be great for beginners.
-Abode has designed this app to help all those who lack experience.
-You can use this app without much editing skills.
+Abode has designed the app to help all those who lack experience.

-With Premiere Pro, you can expect a wide range of functions.
+With Premiere Pro, you get a wide range of tools.
 Some include:

-- Keyframes: Add keyframes to add transitions, adjust the audio level, adjust video transparency, and manage the video transform from one point to many other.
+- Keyframes: Add keyframes to add transitions, adjust the audio level, adjust video transparency, and manage the video transform from one point to many others.